 The Habitat Conservation Trust Foundation provides grants for hands-on learning about BC’s biodiversity through our HCTF Education program.
 These include GO Grants and LEAP Grants

-Eligibility: K-12 classes or schools that want to provide meaningful outdoor experiences for students that support inquiry and field investigation skill development.
+Eligibility: K-12 classes that want to provide meaningful outdoor experiences for students that support inquiry and field investigation skill development.
+Must be conducted outdoors in a nature setting and focused on curriculum-linked learning about BC’s fish, wildlife, habitats or biodiversity.

-Type of Activities Funded: Bus transportation, outdoor project materials and field trip leader or program fees.
-Find out more about field trip eligibility requirements on our education program’s website, hctfeducation.ca
+Type of Activities Funded: Transportation, outdoor field study materials and field trip leader or program fees.
+Find out more about field trip eligibility requirements on our GO Grants Overview

 Project-based grants of up to $5000 for BC high schools, specifically, science courses or courses with a focus on environmental learning or career course focused on providing students with opportunities in environmental/conservation sciences.